The Society’s Community Name and Username Policy and Guidelines

-The following types of usernames are not permitted because they are considered to be intended for promotional purpose:
+The following types of usernames are not allowed because they are considered to be intended for promotional purpose:

 - Usernames that clearly consist of a name of a company, group, institution or product (e.g. BrandXYZ)

 - Email addresses and URLs (such as ‘email@example.com’ and ‘example.com’).
-While plain domain names (without domain extensions) are sometimes acceptable, such as when the purpose is simply to identify the user as a person, they are inappropriate if they promote a commercial Web page.
+While plain domain names (without domain extensions) are sometimes acceptable, such as when the purpose is simply to identify the user as a person, they are inappropriate if they promote a commercial website.

 Some usernames that may appear to be in breach of this policy could have been allowed to stand by The Society after discussion with the member.
 If you find an apparently problematic username you should flag it (see ‘Dealing with Inappropriate Usernames’ below).
 However, it is possible that the matter has already been reviewed and discussed so it is possible that no further action will be taken.

-5.1 To notify The Society about a possible inappropriate username, you have two options:
+5.1 To notify us about a possible inappropriate username, you have two options:

-- Visit the ‘About’ page to see a list of the Admins, and send a team member a private message with details of the account in question and some explanation of the issue so this can be addressed
+- Visit the ‘About’ page to see a list of the Admins, and send a team member a private message with details of the account in question.

-If The Society is notified of an inappropriate username as described above, there are various actions an administrator might take:
+If we are notified of an inappropriate username , there are a variety of actions an administrator might take:

-- Review the complaint but leave username as it is
+- Review the complaint but leave the username as it is

-- Formal communication/demand to change username, including possible temporary suspension of the account
+- Send a formal communication demaing a change in username, including possible temporary suspension of the account

 - Delete the Account

-5.2 Removing accounts is not something we do lightly, however it may be required to protect The Society and its members from harm.
+5.2 Removing accounts is not something we do lightly, but it might be required to protect The Society and its members from harm.

 6. Other Username Considerations

-There may be cases where individual members do not wish to use their real name as their username for public, anonymous, viewers to see.
-Members are invited to consider the benefits and drawbacks of making substantial contributions under your real name.
+There may be cases where individual members don’t wish to use their real name as their username for public, anonymous, viewers to see.
+We urge you to consider the benefits and drawbacks of making substantial contributions under your real name and decide for yourself.

-However, if you use a name, that should be your own name.
+However, if you do use a name, it should be your own name.
 While there is a flexibility in how names are displayed, The Society reserves the right to check that the Display Name matches the member’s share, and if these are different, to ask for it to be changed.

 Please do not post using a name that is likely to imply that you are (or are related to) another specific, identifiable person, unless it is your real name.
-The Society reserves the right in these circumstances to suspend accounts temporarily if it is necessary to get proof of identity.
+The Society reserves the right in these circumstances to suspend accounts temporarily if we need to get proof of identity.